geomarker-io/codec/data-raw/codec_tbl/landcover/README.md

 ## Data

 Cloud-optimized GeoTIFF files are hosted on Harvard's Dataverse (https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/KXETFC).
 These files were downloaded from the [Annual NLCD Product Suite](https://www.usgs.gov/centers/eros/science/annual-nlcd-product-suite) and converted from GeoTIFF to cloud-optimized GeoTIFF (COG) using `gdal_translate`.

+### Source Rights and Licenses

+Annual NLCD products are produced by USGS.
+As U.S. federal government data, NLCD products can be redistributed and used to create derived CoDEC measures with USGS credit; CoDEC also preserves the Harvard Dataverse DOI, access URL, and access date for the COG mirror used here.